nus-tic4001-AY2021S1/ip/docs/README.md

 ## Features

-The Duke applet is a task management applet.
+The duke applet is a task management applet.
 It supports the following features

 ### Feature 1
 _To **add a Todo task**.
 A Todo task is a basic type of task which is without time restriction._